 As HR professionals, understanding the source of difficult employee behavior is key to finding the most effective intervention.
 This article describes tactics and relative toxicity of six difficult employee types:

 - Emotional Venter

-Gossipers are highly social and are often friendly and well-meaning, but they become difficult by either ignoring work duties or distracting coworkers from theirs.
-Gossipers are likely to be highly connected to others through social interactions at work and social media.
-They are verbally adept and seem to have a need to control social information in the workplace; if smart, they will outmatch their fellow employees.
-They can be immature relative to professional sense but skilled at social information management.
+Gossips are highly social and are often friendly and well-meaning, but they become difficult by either ignoring work duties or distracting coworkers from theirs.
+Gossips are likely to be highly connected to others through social interactions at work and social media.
+They are verbally adept and may have a need to control social information in the workplace; if smart, they will outmatch their fellow employees.
+They can be immature in a professional sense but skilled at social information management.
 Workplace social information may include

 - who is dating whom,